wonday/react-native-pdf/README.md

 * read a PDF from url/local file/asset and can cache it.
 * display horizontally or vertically
 * drag and zoom
-* first tap for reset zoom and continuous tap for zoom in
+* double tap for zoom
 * support password protected pdf

 ### Installation